larryhastings/pyweek34/README.md

 -----------

 Huepocalypse is written in Python 3.
-We used Python 3.10 during development, though it's possible other versions may work fine.
+We used Python 3.10 during development, so we'll assume you're using that version.

-* Use `python -m venv venv` to create a venv.
+(Though it's possible other versions work fine.)

+* Use Python to create a virtual environment called "venv".
+On Mac/Linux, run `python3.10 -m venv venv`.
+On Windows, run "py -3 -m venv venv"
 * Activate it: `source venv/bin/activate` on Mac/Linux and
   `venv/Scripts/activate.bat` on Windows.
 * Run `pip install -r requirements.txt` in a virtualenv/venv or other environment of your choice.
 * Run `main.py` to play!
+Run "python main.py" on Mac/Linux, and
+  "py -3 main.py" on Windows.

 If you exit this venv, or attempt to run the game from a different shell, you'll need to "activate" the venv again in that instance of the shell.